 |Large shade tree

 |Freeman maple (Acer x. freemanii) a

 |Black gum / Sour gum / Tupelo (Nyssa sylvatica)||✔||~||✔|

 ‘Morton’ STATE STREET®

 |Ginkgo (Ginkgo biloba)

 ‘Greenspire,’ ‘Corzam’ CORINTHIAN®

 a Freeman maple is a hybrid of two native maple species (silver and red).
-It grows faster than red maple and is less prone to storm damage than silver maple.
+It grows faster than red maple and has better branch structure than silver maple.

 Green = native to part of the Great Lakes Basin

 The following is a brief overview of management techniques shows to be effective on Norway maple.
 For more detailed information on how to use these techniques, visit our Management and Control page.
 For local assistance managing woody invasive species, please get in touch with a cooperative invasive species management group or a university extension program.